 and remedy it by dedicating the merit of virtuous acts.

-When dying, seek rebirth in the Pure Land:
+When dying, seek rebirth in the Pure Land,

-generate serene trust; make a definitive aspiration;
+generate serene trust, make the definitive aspiration,

 and recite om amideva hrih.